 I’m not sure if I buy Joe Mantegna as a Bostonian.
 Still, this was a decent telefilm.
 Mantegna is arguably closer to Parker’s Spenser than Robert Urich was.

-thelamplightersserenade asked: Which Marlowe did you prefer?
+thelamplightersserenade said: Which Marlowe did you prefer?
 Bogart or Powell?

 Bogart over Powell for me.
 But as much as I love the Bogart hero, there is little in Bogie’s portrayal of Sam Spade and Philip Marlowe to differentiate two very different characters.
 My favorite Marlowe on screen is Powers Boothe from HBO’s Philip Marlowe, Private Eye.